Breath of Fire: Dragon Quarter: Plot

 Ryu invades the upper levels.
 Three of the five regents which govern Ryu's world have fallen to his blade before he faces Elyon, aka "Origin", the leader of the Regeants and first host of the dragon Odjn.
 Elyon acknowledges none have come closer to reclaiming the surface world than Ryu.
-He summons two pieces of himself that he had he banished to extend his life.
+He summons two pieces of himself that he had banished to extend his life.
 After a fierce battle Elyon is defeated and Ryu notes that Elyon was "Odjn's first", alluding to Elyon's responsibility for humanity not reclaiming the sky hundreds of years ago.
 Ryu, Lin and Nina approach the hatch itself, where Bosch intercepts them, now containing his own true dragon, Chertyre, instead of a mere construct.
 Bosch is defeated and gives himself over to Chertyre to manifest himself in the world again.
 Ryu is forced to use his D-Breath attack to channel Odjn's power against Chertyre.
 This brings his D-Counter to 100%, something to be avoided during other points in the game.
 Ryu's D-Counter rises far above 100%, and he finally defeats Chertyre and opens the way to the surface.
 As he lays dying, Ryu tells Lin and Nina to go on ahead, that he'll catch up with them in a moment.

 As Nina and Lin ascend the spiral staircase to the surface, Odjn appears, asking if Ryu has any regrets.
 Ryu says he has none, and that reaching the surface was his only goal.
 Odjn exults, telling Ryu that it was not Odjn's power which brought Ryu this far, but Ryu's own determination.
 As Lin and Nina grieve, Odjn restores Ryu's life.